morphias2004/PiAutoDim/README.md

 For Waveshare screens, the backlight range is inverted when compared to an official RPi screen.
 255-0 instead of 0-255.

 To deal with this, the logic needs to be inverted.
-Use the 'wvautobrightness.py' file instead.
+Use the `wvautobrightness.py` file instead.

-Copy the 'autobrightness.py' file to '~/PiAutoDim' If using the 'wvautobrightness.py' file, rename it to 'autobrightness.py' before copying it over.
+Copy the `autobrightness.py` file to `~/PiAutoDim` If using the `wvautobrightness.py` file, rename it to `autobrightness.py` before copying it over.

-Permissions on the 'brightness' file are not retained between reboots, so it needs to have the permissions added at boot.
+Permissions on the `brightness` file are not retained between reboots, so it needs to have the permissions added at boot.

 `crontab -e`